phidatahq/phidata-starter-aws/docs/eks_access.md

 # EKS Access

-This document describes how to access staging/production kubernetes resources.
+This document describes how to grant access to kubernetes resources.

 ### User Access